norcams/winch/docs/learning_winch.rst

     vagrant ssh controller

 Become root and navigate to /vagrant/tests.
 All the tests needs to be executed with an OpenStack user.
-Source the 00-testuser.sh file and execute all tests in chronological order.
+Run the 00-testuser.sh script to create the a keystone file for authentication.
+Source this file in order to run the rest of the testscripts.
 ::

-    source 00-testuser.sh
+    source /root/keystonerc_admin
     sh 01-import_image.sh...

 When complete you will have an instance running in your newly created OpenStack cloud!
 To setup more networks, routers and instances be sure to checkout the Horizon dashboard.
 Currently this is running on http://192.168.11.12/dashboard.
-Use the credentials in 00-testuser.sh.
+Use the credentials in the kyestone file.
+In order to get instances in your cloud to talk to the outside world, IP forwarding needs to be enabled on your host machine.

 If you're deploying OpenStack for the very first time chances are you'll make mistakes as you go along.
 This is why vagrant is useful.
 If you do any serious damage or flip to many